nuuuwan/news_lk3_data/README.md

 *2025-09-08 12:22:00* · [`economynextcom`](https://economynext.com/sri-lankas-laugfs-gas-deputy-chairman-resigns-239701/) · `en`

-ECONOMYNEXT – Laugfs Gas director U K Thilak De Silva has resigned after selling his 39.58 percent stake in the parent company, Laugfs Holdings Limited.
+ECONOMYNEXT – Laugfs Gas and Laugfs Power director U K Thilak De Silva has resigned after selling his 39.58 percent stake in the parent company, Laugfs Holdings Limited.

 De Silva had transferred the entirety of his ordinary shares, 1,708,798, to Vallibel Three (Private) Limited, owned by Dhammika Perera.

-Upon transferring the entirety of shares he held in the parent company of Laugfs Gas, De Silva tendered his resignation from the board of directors of the company effective from September 9, according to a stock exchange filing.
+Upon transferring the entirety of shares he held in the parent company of Laugfs Gas, De Silva tendered his resignation from the boards of Laugfs Gas and Laugfs Power effective from September 9, according to stock exchange filings.

 Laufgs is a diversified group made up of 23 businesses ranging from LPG and power to supermarkets, rubber manufacturing, emissions testing and pharmaceuticals.
 (Colombo/Sep8/2025)